harshit0017pro/harshit0017pro/README.md

 - 💼 Portfolio site (in progress)
 ---
 ## 💬 Let's Connect
-- Currently open to learning, internships & collabs
+- Currently open to learning, hackhthons ,internships & collabs
 - Also into editing + visuals
 ---
 ## ⚡ Fun Fact